 A UT System-wide day of service is held in April each year.
 The United to Serve Health Fair includes health screenings, presentations about how the body works, games, and prizes for the kids.

 Our program of noncredit electives enables students to enrich their medical school experience with a range of courses applicable to medicine.
 You’ll have opportunities to explore literature and medicine, health care economics, basic elements of research, and medical law, to name just a few topics.

 Augmenting the curriculum are many opportunities for students to enhance their clinical skills while exploring various specialties.

 During the summer following the first year, many students participate in clinical preceptorships in Pediatrics, Internal Medicine, or Family Medicine, or learn to care for children with diabetes at Camp Sweeney.
 The Community Medicine Fellowship Program introduces students to community-based participatory research addressing health care needs of the underserved.

 Day with a Doc

 The Day with a Doc Program is a great chance to shadow a UT Southwestern graduate now practicing in the community and learn more about a particular specialty and a typical day as a physician.
-UT Southwestern has many alumni who practice in the Dallas/Fort Worth area that have signed up to participate Day with a Doc.
+UT Southwestern has many alumni who practice in the Dallas/Fort Worth area who have signed up to participate Day with a Doc.
 Access is restricted to UT Southwestern Medical School students.

 Shadowing in the ER

-Shadow a fellow in Parkland Memorial Hospital or Children’s Medical Center ER on Friday and Saturday nights.
+Shadow a fellow in Parkland Hospital or Children’s Medical Center ER on Friday and Saturday nights.
 Students who have participated said they felt the doctors were energized by their presence and were instrumental in drawing clinical correlations to first-year material.
 Sign-Up Sheet